shhskibksib/isf-dp-cs.github.io/content/Java/Exercises/05_melodify_pt_2/_index.md

 ## 🔎 Search for Mellow songs
 > Note: Use Binary Search for this method
+> Alternately, try the Recursive Binary Search!
+It works the same way, but you cannot use a loop.
+Instead, use recursion!

 Imagine that the user wants to create a mellow playlist that only contains songs that aren't super happy.
 To do this, the user wants only songs that are between  0.30 - 0.60 valence level.